nicolelin13/DynamicCalibrationUMAP/README.md

 ### 2. Simulation Process
 We conducted a simulation-based analysis for identifying the most representative segments of users' profiles that, if used for training the recommendation model, would yield more calibrated recommendation results.

-(1) Given user-item interaction matrix containing the profile of all users and their interacted items, we sort each user $u$'s profile $P_u$ chronologically in descending order and split $P_u$ into $n$ subprofiles as $\{P_u^1, P_u^2, ..., P_u^n\}$ where $P_u^1$ contains the most recent $u$'s interactions and $P_u^n$ contains the oldest interactions.
+(1) Given user-item interaction matrix containing the profile of all users and their interacted items, we sort each user $u$\'s profile $P_u$ chronologically in descending order and split $P_u$ into $n$ subprofiles as $\{P_u^1, P_u^2, ..., P_u^n\}$ where $P_u^1$ contains the most recent $u$\'s interactions and $P_u^n$ contains the oldest interactions.
 This process is shown in part (a) of Figure 1.
 The choice of $n$ (number of subprofiles) is a domain-specific parameter.
 The time *window size* for creating the subprofiles should be set based on how frequently users interact with items.
 For example, in a short video streaming platform where users interact with items very frequently, a time window of shorter length, like daily, may be appropriate.
 However, in a book recommendation platform, a time window of a longer period, such as one or more years, might better capture users' evolving tastes.
 We discuss and analyze the choice of the time window and $n$ on different recommendation domains in the methodology section.

 (2) As shown in part (b) of Figure 1, we create samples of the dataset $D$ by iteratively and chronologically combining the subprofiles of users from different time windows as follows:
     $$D^l = \{P_u^1 \cup P_u^2 \cup ... \cup P_u^l | \forall u \in \mathcal{U}\}, \;\;\;\; where \;\; l \leq n$$